Geography of Brazil

 The country of Brazil occupies roughly half of South America, bordering the Atlantic Ocean.
 Brazil covers a total area of 8514215 km2 which includes 8456510 km2 of land and 55455 km2 of water.
 The highest point in Brazil is Pico da Neblina at 2994 m.
-Brazil is bordered by the countries of Argentina, Bolivia, Colombia, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela, and France (overseas department of France, French Guiana).
+Brazil is bordered by the countries of Argentina, Bolivia, Colombia, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela, and French Guiana.

 Much of the climate is tropical, with the south being relatively temperate.
-The largest river in Brazil, the second longest in the world, is the Amazon.
+The largest river in Brazil, and the second longest in the world, is the Amazon.

 Size and geographical location

-Brazil occupies most of the eastern part of the South American continent and its geographic heartland, as well as various islands in the Atlantic Ocean.
-The only countries in the world that are larger are Russia, Canada, China, and the United States.
+Brazil occupies most of the eastern part of the South American continent and its geographic heartland and various islands in the Atlantic Ocean.
+The only countries in the world that are larger are Russia, Canada, China and the United States.
 The national territory extends 4397.53 km from north to south (5°16'10" N to 33°45'03" S latitude), and 4320.53 km from east to west (34°47'35" W to 73°58'59" W longitude).
 It spans four time zones, the westernmost of which is equivalent to Eastern Standard Time in the United States.
 The time zone of the capital (Brasília) and of the most populated part of Brazil along the east coast (UTC-3) is two hours ahead of Eastern Standard Time.
 The Atlantic islands are in the easternmost time zone.

+This continent occupies almost half of the total area.
+Its coasts are washed by the waters of the Atlantic Ocean in the east.
+Brazil borders all South American countries except Chile and Ecuador.
+It ranks 5th among the countries of the world in terms of area.
+The territory of Brazil is located on the ancient South American platform.
+Therefore, the relief consists of lowlands and flat mountains.
+In the north, a large area is occupied by the Amazonian lowland.
+To the south of it is the strongly dissected Brazilian lowland.
+Between the Brazilian lowland and the Atlantic Ocean is a narrow coastal lowland.
+Brazil has large deposits of oil, iron, bauxite, nickel, uranium, manganese ores, diamonds and other minerals.
+Due to the fact that most of it is located in the equatorial and subequatorial climatic zones and the influence of the trade winds blowing from the Atlantic Ocean, the climatic conditions are characterized by high humidity and heat.
+Due to the temperate climate, the hydrographic network in Brazil is very well developed.
+The longest and most fertile river in the world, the Amazon, flows through the north of the country.
+The Amazon basin has formed one of the largest and thickest massifs on our planet.
+In addition to the Amazon, Brazil also has such large rivers as the Paraná, Tocantins, and São Francisco.
+In general, Brazil is one of the countries best endowed with water, hydroelectric power, and forest resources.